World of Disney: History

 On October 5, 2004, a third location opened within a three-story New York City (30,000-square-foot) space formerly occupied by the flagship Disney Store on Manhattan's Fifth Avenue as the rest of the Disney Store chain in the US was sold.
 The store closed on December 31, 2009, and the interior was dismantled on January 4, 2010 to make way for a traditional Disney Store in Times Square in fall 2010 at the former Virgin Megastore location.
 The rental cost for the location had become unreasonable and Disney had purchased back the US Disney Stores.

 Disney Parks' merchandising department added another retail location, Disney Vault 28, its first high-end apparel store, which opened on October 11, 2006 in Downtown Disney.
 Vault 28 was closed down by the end of September 2017.

 An additional location opened at Disney Village in Disneyland Paris on July 12, 2012, the third location currently in operation.
 The 1,400 square-meters (15,000 square feet) store was a part of a major overhaul for the village.
 The newest World of Disney location opened in the Disneytown area of the Shanghai Disney Resort at the park's opening on June 14, 2016, bringing the total to four stores in operation.

 The flagship store at Downtown Disney in Anaheim started a remodel in 2017 by PCL Construction with a soft reopening on October 19 and a grand opening on October 26, 2018.
 The remodeling added a back story to the location that it was "a bus depot turned into an animation studio for Disney artists."
 The Disney Springs location was also remodeled with its grand reopening on October 27.

+Disney Adventure, the eighth and largest cruise ship of Disney Cruise Line, contains a World of Disney store on Deck 5, along with a smaller shop called World of Disney Too.
+Both stores opened upon the ship's maiden voyage on March 10, 2026.